OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

   - [Key/Value Backup](https://developer.android.com/guide/topics/data/keyvaluebackup.html "Key/Value Backup") (Backup API or Android Backup Service) uploads to the Android Backup Service cloud.

-  - [Auto Backup for Apps](https://developer.android.com/guide/topics/data/autobackup.html "Auto Backup for Apps"): With Android 6.0 (>= API level 23), Google added the "Auto Backup for Apps feature".
+  - [Auto Backup for Apps](https://developer.android.com/guide/topics/data/autobackup.html "Auto Backup for Apps"): With Android 6.0 (API level 23) and above, Google added the "Auto Backup for Apps feature".
 This feature automatically syncs at most 25MB of app data with the user's Google Drive account.

 - OEMs may provide additional options.
 For example, HTC devices have a "HTC Backup" option that performs daily backups to the cloud when activated.